 To help mitigate flooding, the Town of Edmonston decided to transform its rundown Decatur Street into a green street.
 Residents wanted to create a more livable community by narrowing the roadway in order to calm traffic, shorten pedestrian crossing distance, establish bike lanes, and reduce impervious surfaces.The “greening” of Decatur Street began as a community initiative.
 Although the project resulted in a positive environmental outcome for the Town, it also resulted in community building and increased community livability.
 Even though Edmonston is a working class town with a small tax base, it was able to meet its goal within the regular capital budget.
-This is part of the G3 Green Streets Success Stories Series.You may need Adobe Reader to view files on this page.
+This is part of the G3 Green Streets Success Stories Series.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Greening of Decatur Street (PDF)(2 pp, 602 K)